HCL-TECH-SOFTWARE/hcl-workload-automation-docker-compose/fileproxy/README.md

 3. Run the following command to login into the HCL Entitled Registry:

 	docker login -u <your_username> -p <your_entitled_key> hclcr.io
- The image is as follows:

-* hclcr.io/wa/hcl-workload-automation-fileproxy:10.1.0.00.20210218

-### From HCL Flexera
-If you are accessing the images from HCL Flexera, use the following command to upload the image to your local Docker environment:
-     docker load -i <tar_name>
-  where <tar_name> is the name of the .tar file containing the image.

 Before you deploy HCL Workload Automation components on Linux on Z, see [Deploying Docker compose on Linux on Z](https://help.hcltechsw.com/workloadautomation/v1024/distr/src_pi/awspizLinuxDeployments.html)